ysgurjar/pp2-flip-card-game/README.md

     </details>
 5. As a player, I want to see a clear overview of how far I am in the game, so I can adjust my strategy to win.

-    Feature Implementation: Display the time and flips remaining on top of the page
+     **Feature Implementation**: Display the time and flips remaining on top of the page

     <details><summary>Screenshot</summary>